Kathirrodri17/Kathir-J-M.github.io/README.md

 - **Tableau/Power BI:** Interactive dashboards and data visualizations

 ## Project 1: Big Mart Sales Prediction
 ![](assets/sales-forecasting-metrics-1024x768.jpg)

-# Big Mart Sales Prediction

-This project aims to build a machine learning model to forecast sales for various products across different Big Mart outlets.
-Accurate sales predictions can help businesses manage inventory, optimize supply chain processes, and improve customer satisfaction by ensuring product availability.

 ## Project Overview
 Developed a machine learning model to predict sales for various products across Big Mart outlets, using XGBoost Regressor to address challenges in the retail industry such as inventory management and supply chain optimization.